 The department provides competitive levels of funding for PhD students.
-This funding includes tuition, student health insurance coverage, and a 12-month stipend.
+This funding includes full tuition, student health insurance coverage, and a 12-month stipend.
 PhD students are also given access to an annual travel/research allowance for eligible expenses.
 Assuming satisfactory progress toward the Ph.D. degree and continued funding levels, PhD students may expect this support to continue for five years (10 semesters)

-There are opportunities, specifically in the summer and intersession terms, for PhD students typically in their third year or beyond to design and instruct an undergraduate course for payment.
+There are some internal opportunities for PhD students.
+For example, students in their third year or beyond may design and instruct an undergraduate course for payment.
 Such opportunities include Summer (summerprograms.jhu.edu/for-faculty) and Intersession (summerprograms.jhu.edu/program/intersession-program) courses as well as the Dean’s Teaching Fellowship (krieger.jhu.edu/research/graduate/dtf).
 All proposed courses must be approved by the student’s adviser(s) and the department chair.

 If a PhD student must continue past the summer of his or her fifth year in the program, he or she must obtain non-resident status (homewoodgrad.jhu.edu/academics/graduate-board/new-grad-board-residency-page).
 The program does not provide PhD students funding past the fifth year and students are responsible for nonresident tuition (studentaffairs.jhu.edu/student-accounts/tuition-fees).
 The program does not allow students to ‘defer’ funding if they receive a grant/fellowship in years 1-5.